MX0416/Sodoku-Solver/README.md

 # Sodoku-Solver
-A sodoku solver written in Python (Development in progress)
+A sodoku solver written in Python using backtracking (Development in progress)